 A highlight from this festival is an event that only I and Dr. Blaise Allen get to witness—which is when, in sequence, two poets step to a lone mic in front of a thousand sullen students—and read, and perform.

-I could have said, “perform magic,” seeing as how these poets can turn student rabbits into rabid tigers.
+I could have said, “perform magic,” seeing as how these poets can turn students from timid rabbits into rabid tigers.

 —or maybe said “perform surgery,” on account of how these two stand up to stimulate the internal organs of empathy and recognition and resolve.